dagimed/dagimed/README.md

 ---

-> ✨ **Vision:** Become a professional software engineer before graduation — building inclusive, impactful software that empowers people and solves real-world problems.
+> ✨ **Vision:** Become a professional software engineer before graduation, building inclusive, impactful software that empowers people and solves real-world problems.

 <!--
 **dagimed/dagimed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.